wladradchenko/wunjo.wladradchenko.ru/README.md

 Update 1.5.0
 - [ ] Develop modul for face swaps from source face to destination face (Face swap).
 - [ ] Add create deepfake video by text prompts
+- [ ] Make a version that will include all extensions without extensions download

 <!-- VIDEO -->
 ## Video